jordantjh/root-2021/README.md

 ## Test and Test Coverage

 _Note: Pytest doesn't seem to support macOS at the moment._<br/>
-To execute all unit tests, run at the root directory:
+<br/>To execute all unit tests, run at the root directory:

 ```
 pytest